markusl/cdk-fargate-docker-starter/README.md

-# CDK Fargate Docker starter kit
+# CDK Fargate Docker starter kit with AWS CDK v2.0

 This repository shows an example of how to deploy a simple docker image to a Fargate cluster using AWS CDK.